Deploy HipChat Data Center on AWS

 SSL Certificate Name Select the Amazon Resource Name (ARN) of the the SSL certificate you uploaded to AWS.
 The CN must match the hostname.domain-name you provided.
-(You can see your list of SSL certificates at the Amazon console: https://console.aws.amazon.com/acm/home) License Paste your HipChat Data Center license as a single line string in the field.
+(You can see your list of SSL certificates at the Amazon console: https://console.aws.amazon.com/acm/home.
+Select a certificate, and the ARN is displayed at the bottom of the Details section.)
+License Paste your HipChat Data Center license as a single line string in the field.
 SSH KeyPair Select the SSH KeyPair you will use to access the deployment.
 You must have already created or imported this KeyPair in your AWS Console, in the AWS Region you will use.

 Optionally, override the advanced configuration options as needed.